 - From the Entry page, scroll to the desired unit, and then click on it to display more information.

 - Scroll to the bottom and tap Unlock.

 - A pop-up displays a message that the unit is occupied with prompts for how you want to proceed.
 If you are unable to contact the tenant to request non-emergency access, and immediate access is needed, tap Emergency to continue.

 - You will now be prompted to select a reason emergency access.
 The reason selected will be included in a text notification to the tenant, so an accurate reason is recommended.

-- Once you have selected the reason for requesting the emergency unlock, the tenant receives the notification and the employee is granted a one-time unlock option.
+- Once you have selected the reason for requesting the emergency unlock, the tenant receives the notification from the facility that his unit needs to be unlocked, and the employee is granted a one-time unlock option.

 Note: Emergency Unlock is a one-time access request.
-The tenant does not have to remove access to the unit for the employee to no longer have access to the unit, after the initial access has been completed.
+Once the initial access to the unit has been completed, the tenant does not need to revoke access in order for the employee to no longer have access to the unit.

 Also, when the unlock command is sent to the unit, there is a 10 second window for the user to unlock the unit.
 If the unit is not unlocked in this timeframe, the unit will relock itself.